DorukCem/PrimerCode/questions/First Sentence/question.md

 # First Sentence
-Realizing that his friend stops making sense after the first sentence when texting, Andy wonders if should just read the first sentence in each text instead.
+Realizing that your friend stops making sense after the first sentence when texting, you wonder if you should just read the first sentence in each text instead.

 Your function takes a single argument `text`, which is a string containing one or more sentences.
 Each sentence end with a dot (.).